OWASP/CheatSheetSeries/cheatsheets/Content_Security_Policy_Cheat_Sheet.md

 Navigation directives instruct the browser about the locations that the document can navigate to.

-- `navigate-to` restricts the URLs which a document can navigate to by any mean.
+- `navigate-to` restricts the URLs which a document can navigate to by any mean ([not yet supported](https://caniuse.com/?search=navigate-to) by modern browsers in Jan 2021).
 - `form-action` restricts the URLs which the forms can submit to.
 - `frame-ancestors` restricts the URLs that can embed the requested resource inside of  `<frame>`, `<iframe>`, `<object>`, `<embed>`, or `<applet>` elements.
     - If this directive is specified in a `<meta>` tag, the directive is ignored.